General-Meow/learning-es/README.md

 ```

 - By default, when you index a field using type `text` it will use the `standard` analyzer
-- To create a custom analyzer you first have to ensure that the index thats going to use it doesn't exist, then use the endpoint create endpoint with the settings payload
+- To create a custom analyzer you first have to ensure that the index that's going to use it doesn't exist, then use the endpoint create endpoint with the settings payload

 `curl -X PUT http://localhost:9200/myIndex`